-Many writers seem to know early in life that they want, even need to be a writer.
+Many writers seem to know early in life that they want, even need, to be a writer.
 Not so with me.
 When I was a girl, I had no thought of being a writer, no inkling or desire.
 Writing stories in school was no fun.
-I could never write anything under the pressure of a deadline as the clocked tick-ticked on the teacher's desk.
+I could never write anything under the pressure of a deadline as the clock tick-ticked on the teacher's desk.
 My ideas and words, if there were any good ones, froze long before they reached the lead tip of my yellow HB 2 pencil with eraser nibbled off.

 Yet, in retrospect, writing was being woven into the very warp and woof of my life.
 Perhaps Jo March did leave her mark on my imagination -- I certainly could see myself sitting up in an attic, a funny hat on my head, scribbling away in a minuscule diary with lock and key.
 What I could not see was that those plays I used to write as a girl with my sister, putting on elaborate performances for Mom and our neighbours, was writing.
 Or, that my grade nine English short story into which I poured all my girlish longing for romance (a story for which my teacher commended me) -- that was writing too.